-The financial industry is famous for its acronyms, from CPA to CDS, and new terms seem to spring up with each financial innovation or crisis.
-During the European sovereign debt crisis, the acronym LTRO was coined to represent "long-term refinancing operations", which were used by the European Central Bank (ECB) to lend money at very low interest rates to euro zone banks.
+The financial sector is famous for its acronyms, from CPA to CDS, and new terms seem to spring up with each financial innovation or crisis.
+During the European sovereign debt crisis, the acronym LTRO was coined to represent "long-term refinancing operations."
+These were loan products used by the European Central Bank (ECB) to lend money at very low interest rates to eurozone banks.

-The loans are offered monthly and are typically repaid in three months, six months or one year.
-In some cases, the ECB used longer-term LTROs, such as the three-year LTRO in December of 2011, which tend to see significantly higher demand.
+LTROs provide eurozone banks with a source of low interest rate funding in times when cash, or liquid funds, are low.
+As collateral on these loans, banks can use sovereign debt.
+The loans are offered monthly, and the most common forms are to be repaid in three months, six months, or one year.
+In some cases, the ECB used longer-term LTROs.
+The three-year LTRO in December of 2011 was one such instance of these longer versions, which tend to see much higher demand.

-The LTROs are designed to have a two-fold impact:
+The LTROs are designed to have two major impacts:

-Interest rates are determined in either a fixed rate tender or a variable rate tender, where banks bid against each other to access the available liquidity.
+LTROs themselves are conducted via a fairly standard auction format.
+The ECB decides on the amount of liquidity that is to be auctioned.
+It then asks banks for express interest rates.
+Interest rates can be set by either a fixed rate tender or a variable rate tender, where banks bid against each other to access the available liquidity.

-- March 2008 - The ECB offers its first supplementary LTRO with a six-month maturity is more than four times oversubscribed with bids from 177 banks.
+- March 2008: The ECB offered its first supplementary LTRO with a six-month term.
+It was bid on by 177 banks, and more than four times oversubscribed.

-- June 2009 - The ECB announces its first 12-month LTRO that closes with over 1,000 bidders in sharply higher demand than previous LTROs.
+- June 2009: The ECB announced its first 12-month LTRO.
+It closed with over 1,100 bidders in sharply higher demand than previous LTROs.

-- December 2011 - The ECB announces its first LTRO with a three year term with a 1% interest rate and usage of the banks' portfolios as collateral.
+- December 2011: The ECB announced its first LTRO with a three-year term and a 1% interest rate.
+This was the first loan that used the banks' portfolios as collateral.

-- February 2012 - The ECB holds a second 36-month auction, known as LTRO2, that provides 800 euro zone banks with 529.5 billion euros in low interest loans.
+- February 2012: The ECB held a second 36-month auction, known as LTRO2.
+It provided 800 eurozone banks with 529.5 billion euros in low-interest loans.

 Alternatives to LTROs for Liquidity

-Shorter-term repo liquidity measures provided by the ECB are called main refinancing operations (MROs).
-These operations are conducted in the same manner as LTROs, but have a maturity of one week.
-These operations are similar to those conducted by the U.S. Federal Reserve to offer temporary loans to U.S. banks during hard times to shore up liquidity.
+The ECB also provides shorter-term repo liquidity measures called Main Refinancing Operations (MROs).
+They are conducted in the same manner as LTROs, but have a maturity of one week.
+MROs can be likened to those conducted by the U.S. Federal Reserve to offer temporary loans to U.S. banks during hard times to shore up liquidity.

-Euro zone countries can also access liquidity through Emergency Liquidity Assistance (ELA) programs.
-These "lender-of-last-resort" mechanisms are designed to be very temporary measures designed to help banks during times of crisis.
-Individual countries have the ability to run these operations with an ECB override option, although they are less common than other operations.
+Eurozone countries can also access liquidity through Emergency Liquidity Assistance (ELA) programs.
+They are thought of as "lender of last resort" options, to help banks only during times of crisis.
+ELAs are very temporary.
+Individual countries can run ELAs, with the ECB keeping the power to override, though they are less common than other forms of assistance.

 What It Means for Investors